sscs-ose/sscs-ose.github.io/index.md

 description: Introduction and Overview
 ---

-This is the homepage of the IEEE Solid-State Circuits Society (SSCS) Open-Source Ecosystem.

-## About

-Welcome to the IEEE SSCS Open-Source Ecosystem page!
+Welcome to the IEEE Solid-State Circuits Society (SSCS) Open-Source Ecosystem (OSE) page!
 This site aims to provide links and hints to get you started using open-source IC design tools, especially if you want to participate in the SSCS PICO [Chipathon](https://sscs.ieee.org/about/solid-state-circuits-directions/sscs-pico-design-contest).

 ## General Information About Open-Source IC Design